Basic Principles of Investing

 Diversification

 Diversification means spreading capital across different investments instead of putting all your eggs in one basket.
-This can mean, for example, not only buying shares in a company, but investing in many different companies, asset classes (e.g. stocks, bonds or real estate) or industries (e.g. healthcare, finance, industry or information technology).
+This can mean, for example, not only buying shares in a company, but investing in many different companies, asset classes (e.g. stocks, bonds or real estate) or in different industries (e.g. healthcare, finance, industry or information technology).
 This reduces the risk that a single loss will be particularly significant.
 Fittingly, there is the well-known folk wisdom: "Don't put all your eggs in one basket."

 The more diverse your stock portfolio, the lower your unsystematic risk.
 This is the risk that affects individual companies only, for example if a company reports poor results or a product fails.
 This is because, while the price of one stock may fall, the price of another may rise at the same time.
-This usually balances out the overall effect.
-This principle is called diversification.
-However, risk can never be eliminated entirely because there are still influences that affect all companies, such as economic crises or changes in interest rates.
-This residual risk is called systematic risk.
-It remains even if you have invested very broadly.

 A broad diversification is particularly easy and efficient with so-called ETFs (exchange-traded funds).
 These are traded on the stock exchange and bundle many different securities – for example, shares from different industries, countries or even entire markets – in a single fund.